Lögberg-Heimskringla: Lögberg newspaper

 Partly as a result of Icelandic immigrants having aligned themselves with different political parties and religions, there became a demand for another newspaper as a competitor for Heimskringla.
 On January 14, 1888 the new Lögberg was launched by six men – Sigtryggur Jónasson, Bergvin Jónsson, Arni Frederickson, Einar Hjörleifsson (formerly of Heimskringla), Ólafur Thorgeirsson, and Sigurdur J. Johannesson.
-The name of the paper means, literally, Law Rock and refers to the rock on which the speaker of the ancient Althing in Iceland read the codified laws out loud.
+The name of the paper means, literally, "Law Rock" and refers to the rock on which the speaker of the ancient Althing in Iceland read the codified laws out loud.
 Lögberg emphasized its ties with the now-defunct Framfari and with Leifur, also defunct.
-It stated from the beginning that if only one Icelandic weekly could survive, then the better of the two would remain.
+It stated from the outset that if only one Icelandic weekly could survive, then the better of the two would remain.

 The first editor of Lögberg was Einar Hjörleifsson, who remained in his position until February 1895 and then returned to Iceland.
 During his editorship, he had strengthened Icelandic cultural groups in Winnipeg, taking part in many events.
 He was also a brilliant translator of books, poems, and short stories from English to Icelandic, publishing them in the paper.

 The paper began with exactly the same format as its rival, Heimskringla.
-It was 4 pages long, and the subscription rate was ½ that of Heimskringla.
-On January 15, 1890 Lögberg increased its size to 8 pages, doubling that of Heimskringla.
+It was four pages long.
+On January 15, 1890 Lögberg increased its size to eight pages, doubling that of Heimskringla.
 A regular women´s interest column, edited by Ingibjorg Jonsson, was introduced in Lögberg in the 1950s.

 Amalgamation

-Both newspapers, the Heimskringla and Lögberg were important influences in keeping the Icelandic community in North America informed about communities in other places, politics and culture in their homeland, literature, religion, and politics in North America.
+Both newspapers, Heimskringla and Lögberg were important influences in keeping the Icelandic community in North America informed about communities in other places, politics and culture in their homeland, literature, religion, and politics in North America.
 In both newspapers, different editors had different ideas and focus and varied the newspapers in coverage during their tenure.
 Both newspapers stressed the importance of loyalty to their readers' North American communities and countries.
 It was rare to find an Icelandic home in North America that did not subscribe to one or the other newspaper, and some subscribed to both.
 However, due to differences in the two papers regarding politics and religious stances, some people were either fiercely in the camp of Heimskringla or vice versa.